SamsungDForum/Webports/README.Samsung.md

 1. After performing these steps please don't run gclient sync as described in [How to Checkout chapter of README.md]

-2. Currently webports require python2.
-Migration to python3 is in progress :(
+2. Our webports fork has been migrated to support python3 :)